mbitsnbites/libsac/README.md

 The default is for libsac to use OpenMP, which requires that you enable OpenMP when linking to the library (e.g. using `-fopenmp` for gcc/g++), otherwise you may get linking errors such as `undefined reference to 'omp_get_num_threads'`.

-To disable the use of OpenMP, build the library using `make USE_OPENMP=NO`.

-For Mac OS X, or generally when using clang, disabling OpenMP may be required.

-Please note that encoding will typically be much slower when OpenMP is disabled.

 ## License